 3) Ushering in the Future

 For too long, historical inaccuracies of baseline volume set the foundation for next year’s plans.
 Today, you can apply predictive analytics to plans for a more definite forecast of promotional lift.
 These predictive outcomes are built on the actual performance.
 Furthermore, organizations now can use features of their trade promotion optimization solution to simulate a future baseline based upon current trends, anticipated lost and new distribution.
-The TPO’s predictive capability provides you with a dynamic future baseline versus (the all too common) static baseline for systematic future planning.
+The TPO application’s predictive capability provides you with a dynamic future baseline versus (the all too common) static baseline for systematic future planning.

 As trade marketers and sales, if you’re ready to ignite change in baselines at your organization, you need the data intelligence to see where you started as a catalyst to create better results.
 To date, the elusiveness of accurate baselines has hindered understanding and opportunity.
 This is why, if the consumer goods industry is going to evolve to address such opportunities presented with shifting retailer demands, rising e-commerce presence, and changing consumer preferences, perceived loyalty cannot be the only underpinning of our business understanding.